 Once you have educated strangers (or in this case, your happy customers who have no idea how powerful your marketing can be) that your advocacy program exists, it’s time to convert them to leads.

-In product sales, nurturing includes drip campaigns, calls to action, and special offers designed to sell a machine or a corner of the cloud.
-In contrast, nurturing toward advocacy typically means a brochure telling customers about the benefits of becoming a reference: opportunities to network, brand exposure, and personal growth.
-With that single asset, sales reps and account teams are supposed to recruit advocates.
+In product sales, nurturing includes all kinds of content, drip campaigns, calls to action, funnels, segments, lists, workflows and special offers.
+In contrast, nurturing toward advocacy typically means ONE brochure telling customers about their options: case studies, videos, events.
+With that single asset customers should be convinced and account teams are supposed to recruit.

 Remember, no sales effort is “one size fits all”, even in customer advocacy.
-Consider your target personas, and remember that more than 80% of people do product research by themselves—meaning your customers likely have at least some exposure to the benefits of advocacy.
-You may need to create more than one asset to get to the root of what they need from a customer advocacy program.
+Consider your target personas, and remember that more than 80% of people do product research before buying.
+Your customers likely have some exposure to reading reviews and testimonials.
+You may need to create multiple assets to get to the root of what they need from a customer advocacy program.

 3. Close: Turn Leads into Customers

 It’s not the volume of leads that matters—any experienced sales rep will tell you that it’s the quality of the lead that counts.
 If the attract and convert phases were done correctly, selling is relatively straightforward.

 Yes, you need excellent communicators who have compassion for customers.
 You need someone who understands the problem the prospect has just been made aware of, and can articulate exactly how your company’s solution will solve the problem.
 But at some point, the prospect will want to see some customer references, ideally ones he can find through personal research.
 Case studies are great, and in-person calls even better.